 Lundin Energy/Orrön Energy

-Lundin Energy has previously gone under the names Lundin Petroleum and Lundin Oil.
+Orrön Energy has previously gone under the names, Lundin Energy, Lundin Petroleum and Lundin Oil.

-In December 2021, Norwegian oil and gas company Aker BP agreed to acquire Lundin Energy’s oil and gas business.
-The Merger was completed in June 2022.
+In December 2021, Norwegian oil and gas company Aker BP agreed to acquire Orrön Energy’s oil and gas business.
+The merger was completed in June 2022.

-- Ian H. Lundin, Chairman of the Board of directors and major shareholder in Lundin Energy
+- Ian H. Lundin, Chairman of the Board of Directors and a major shareholder in Lundin Energy

 - Alex Schneiter, Director of Lundin Energy.
 Executive Vice President and Chief Operating Officer since 2001 and Chief Executive Officer between 2015 and 2021